 Such clarity makes it easier to choose between conflicting options.
 For example, Telegraph ran out of space in their current building and had to decide between (i) shifting 2 departments offsite or (ii) moving the entire company.
 Within 25 minutes, they decided to move the company to a specific location—a decision that would’ve taken most companies weeks or months.
 The Telegraph team could make decisions quickly because they were crystal-clear about who they were and what mattered to them.
 They chose to move the entire company because they valued team integration over convenience, and they chose a practical location because they valued humility and customer intimacy over prestige and luxury.

-In our complete book summary, we’ll elaborate on (i) the observable behaviors/outcomes of organizational clarity, and (ii) the questions you can start ask to start developing clarity.
+In our complete 12-page summary, we’ll elaborate on (i) the observable behaviors/outcomes of organizational clarity, and (ii) the questions you can start ask to start developing clarity.

 3. Over-Communicate Organizational Clarity